 About the Department of Emergency Medicine

-The Department of Emergency Medicine is an autonomous clinical and academic department within the LAC+USC Medical Center and Keck School of Medicine of the University of Southern California.
+The Department of Emergency Medicine is an autonomous clinical and academic department within the Los Angeles General Medical Center and Keck School of Medicine of the University of Southern California.
 It has the responsibility for initial triage, evaluation and management of up to 500 patients daily, including a complete spectrum of adult and pediatric medical and surgical conditions.

 The Department of Emergency Medicine is also responsible for an active Paramedic Base Station, the Hyperbaric Treatment Chamber on Catalina Island, the Center for Life Support Training and Research, the Emergency Evaluation Area of the Los Angeles County Jail Service and a 15 bed Observation Unit.